 To get the best possible advice on setting up a special needs trust, contact Heritage Law Office, experienced attorneys in special needs planning.
-You can reach them either online or at 414-253-8500.
+You can reach out to us either online or at 414-253-8500.

 Understanding Special Needs Trusts